Agent Loop

 Configuration

-• Anthropic Credential — optional.
-If set, the workspace pays Anthropic directly (BYOK, zero AI credit consumption).
+• API Credential — optional, filtered to the selected provider.
+If set, the workspace pays the provider directly (BYOK, zero AI credit consumption).
 If unset, the platform key is used and tokens are deducted from the workspace AI credit bucket.
+(Ollama is self-hosted and always runs BYOK.)

 • System Prompt — optional.
 Supports {{variables}}.